web3privacy/constitution/README.md

+> **[ DRAFT VERSION — FOR REVIEW ONLY ]**
+>
+> This is a work-in-progress and does not yet represent the official, finalized constitution of Web3Privacy Now.
+Content and structures are subject to change.
+Please provide feedback and suggestions in the Issues or community channels.

+---

 # We are an Ecosystem for Impact

 Web3Privacy Now is the hub where education, connection, and innovation converge to advance digital privacy.
 We are a community-driven organization that translates complex research into engaging content, connects builders with collaborators, and provides a powerful network for aligned projects.